I love, love, love this Whole30 Pot Roast, it’s a regular on our weekly dinner menu!

-- Add two tablespoons of cornstarch or arrowroot into a small bowl and mix with two tablespoons cold water.
+- Add two tablespoons of arrowroot into a small bowl and mix with two tablespoons cold water.

-- Add half the cornstarch liquid to the pan with the gravy and stir on a medium heat until the gravy is thickened, if you need it thicker add some more of the cornstarch mixture.
+- Add half the arrowroot liquid to the pan with the gravy and stir on a medium heat until the gravy is thickened, if you need it thicker add some more of the starch mixture.

 - If you are using arrowroot it will thicken it just like cornstarch will, but I have found it can sometimes create gloopy lumps in the gravy, if that happens simply pour the gravy back through a sieve.